mattermost/docs/source/cloud/cloud-administration/cloud-compliance.rst

 By default, all Mattermost Editions retain all messages, including edits and deletes, along with all files uploaded.

 .. note::
-  This feature is replaced by a new :doc:`Compliance Export feature <compliance-export>`, and will be removed in Mattermost a future release.
+  This feature is replaced by `Compliance Export (Beta) <https://docs.mattermost.com/cloud/cloud-administration/compliance-export.html>`_, and will be removed in Mattermost a future release.
 We recommend migrating to the new system.
 For a sample CSV output of the new compliance export system, `download a CSV export file here <https://github.com/mattermost/docs/blob/master/source/samples/csv_export.zip>`__.

 Enabling Compliance Reporting
 =============================